Fr.: petit bateau

 Nâv "ship;" O.Pers./Av. *nāv-, O.Pers. nāviyā- "fleet;" cf. Skt. nau-, nava- "ship, boat;" Gk. naus.

 NASA's mission to explore the two largest objects in the → asteroid belt, the asteroid Vesta and the → dawarf planet Ceres, gathering data relating to their composition, internal structure, density and shape.
 Launched in September 2007, Dawn entered the orbit of → Vesta in July 2011 and spent 16 months there before leaving for → Ceres.
 It entered Ceres orbit on March 6, 2015.
 The Dawn spacecraft is made of aluminium and graphite composite, it has a dry mass of 747.1 kg and a mass of 1217.7 kg when fully fuelled prior to launch.
 The spacecraft is a box-shaped design measuring 1.64m × 1.27m × 1.77m.
+Dawn ran out of fuel on Nov.
+1, 2018, but the spacecraft will continue to orbit Ceres for several decades.

 Fr.: sonde Galileo